maxspahn/markdown-cv/index.md

 manipulation, utilizing non-linear optimization and Riemannian geometry.
 Committed to the open-source community, I ensure my research and software are publicly accessible.
-Understanding the complexities and challenges of reliable robotics, I have actively participated in robotic competitions and am enthusiastic about joining a competitive team in my next role.
+Understanding the complexities and challenges of reliable robotics, I have actively participated in robotic competitions, and I am enthusiastic about joining a competitive team in my next role.

 ## Skills